-8.5 Reporting Significant Figures
+7.4 Reporting Significant Figures

-8.5.1 In chemical analysis, only significant figures of a test result are reported generally.
+7.4.1 In chemical analysis, only significant figures of a test result are reported generally.
 Whether expanded uncertainty U or a standard uncertainty u is given, it is seldom necessary to give more than two significant digits for the uncertainty.
 Hence, test results should also be rounded to be consistent with the uncertainty given.

-9.0 General Remarks
+8.0 General Remarks

-- 9.1 It is important that one should not doubly count an uncertainty component.
-When the GUM approach is adopted where the standard uncertainty of each component is considered fully, one should not introduce the repeatability and reproducibility of the test method as the other uncertainty components because repeatability and reproducibility represents the total performance of the test method in terms of its precision and accuracy, respectively. - 9.2 However, should sampling uncertainty be an important consideration due to heterogeneous nature of the sample, then repeated sub-sampled analyses could be carried out and the standard uncertainty of the sampling could be added as another uncertainty component to the whole budget. - 9.3 The GUM approach does not take the possible result bias into consideration but in chemical analysis, there is always a possibility of systematic error which could then be minimized or eliminated.
+- 8.1 It is important that one should not doubly count an uncertainty component.
+When the GUM approach is adopted where the standard uncertainty of each component is considered fully, one should not introduce the repeatability and reproducibility of the test method as the other uncertainty components because repeatability and reproducibility represents the total performance of the test method in terms of its precision and accuracy, respectively. - 8.2 The GUM approach does not take the possible result bias into consideration but in chemical analysis, there is always a possibility of systematic error which could then be minimized or eliminated.
 One has to either estimate a correction factor to adjust the test result back into its true value or estimate the bias uncertainty of reporting such biased result.
+A worked example to estimate the standard uncertainty due to bias, u(bias) is shown in the Appendix E.6.

-10. Measurement Uncertainty for Quantitative Microbiological Testing
+9. Measurement Uncertainty for Quantitative Microbiological Testing